 While the insurance adjuster might be warm and seem like they are your friend, remember that they are, first and foremost, loyal to the insurance company.
 So, here are a few things you should do to look out for your own interests.

 Many insurance companies will try to offer you a small settlement before you get a lawyer.
 It might seem like they’re giving you a lot of money when they first offer it, but it’s more often than not much less than you deserve.
 Most cases that involve an attorney will end up with settlements thrice as large as settlements without an attorney.
 So before you accept that immediate settlement, remember that you won’t get another chance to renegotiate.

 Honesty Is Important

-You should always be honest with the investigators and adjusters.
+According to Schafer Law Firm, you should always be honest with the investigators and adjusters.
 There is always the temptation to either omit details or stretch the truth, but you should not give in to that temptation.
 It will send up red flags for the investigators, which will make them even more thorough with you.
 Don’t forget that they already have a lot of information about you, usually cataloged in their huge databases and files.